lambotpm/pvpguide/Guide.md

 Retribution Paladins have a talent that causes them to autocast Divine Shield when they are about to die.
 Have a Mass Dispel ready to fire off when your team is close to securing a kill!

 When playing against a Rogue, try to have one of your teammates get into combat as soon as possible.
 If you heal somebody in combat with a quick Plea, you will get pulled into combat too and thus not be Sappable.
 (Works great with Hunter pets!)

+You can use *Shackle Undead* against a Death Knight's pets to temporarily remove them from the match.
+This is particularly strong against their Summon Gargoyle 3 minute DPS cooldown.

 You can place your *Power Word: Barrier* over an enemy Rogue's Smoke Bomb; friendlies inside will still receive the benefit.